charleskoffler/clprolf/docs/getting_started_by_gemini/getting_started_by_gemini_getting_started.md

    simu_real_world_obj: These objects simulate real-world entities and have methods to represent their behavior.

-   simu_comp_worker: These objects perform computational tasks for the computer, seen as a dedicated worker.
+   simu_comp_as_worker: These objects perform computational tasks for the computer, seen as a dedicated worker.

    model_real_world_obj: These are purely data objects that represent models of real-world entities.
 They lack methods.